yuetan1988/python-lekin/README.md

 - accelerate by
 - Changeover Optimization
-- Ready for demo, research and production
+- Ready for demo, research and maybe production

 # DRATFING- NOT FINISHED AND DON'T USE IT NOW!

 ## Tutorial

 **Installation**